josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 <code-example header="src/app/auth/auth.service.ts (excerpt)" path="router/src/app/auth/auth.service.ts"></code-example>

-Although it doesn't actually log in, it has an `isLoggedIn` flag to tell you whether the user is authenticated.
+Although it does not actually log in, it has an `isLoggedIn` flag to tell you whether the user is authenticated.
 Its `login()` method simulates an API call to an external service by returning an observable that resolves successfully after a short pause.
 The `redirectUrl` property stores the URL that the user wanted to access so you can navigate to it after authentication.